pnnl/deimos/docs/source/project_info/contributing.rst

 Submit Feedback
 ===============

-The best way to provide feedback is to open an issue at https://github.com/pnnl/deimos/issues.
+The best way to provide feedback is to open an issue `here <https://github.com/pnnl/deimos/issues>`_.
 When proposing a feature:

 * Explain in detail how it would work